Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Problem Formulation

-Given the full knowledge of the coefficients $b,\sigma,\varphi,f,g$ and the intensity parameter $\lambda$ in \eqref{eq:abstractmodel}-\eqref{eq:objective}, the classical methods such as dynamic programming principle and stochastic maximum principle can be employed to solve the above optimal control problem \eqref{eq:abstractmodel}-\eqref{eq:objective}.
-However, in reality, the decision maker may have limited or no information of the environment (i.e., $b,\sigma,\varphi,f,g,\lambda$ are {\it unknown}).
+where $f(t,x,u):[0,T]\times \R^n\times U\to\R$ stands for the running reward function, $g(x):\R^n\to \R$ is the terminal reward function, and the expectation operator $\Ex_t^{\mathbb{P}}[\cdot]:=\Ex^{\mathbb{P}}\left[\cdot|X_t=x\right]$.
+Given the full knowledge of the coefficients $b,\sigma,\varphi,f,g$, and the intensity measure $\nu$ in \eqref{eq:abstractmodel}-\eqref{eq:objective}, the classical methods such as the dynamic programming principle and the stochastic maximum principle can be employed to solve the above optimal control problem \eqref{eq:abstractmodel}-\eqref{eq:objective}.
+However, in reality, the decision maker may have limited or no information about the environment (i.e., $b,\sigma,\varphi,f,g,\nu$ are {\it unknown}).
 The reinforcement learning approach provides an efficient way to learn the optimal control in \eqref{eq:abstractmodel}-\eqref{eq:objective} in the unknown environment through the repeated trial-and-error procedure by taking actions and interacting with the environment.
 Specifically, he tries a sequence of actions $u=(u_t)_{t\in[0,T]}$ and observe the corresponding state process $X=(X^{u}_t)_{t\in [0,T]}$ along with a stream of running rewards $(f(t,X^{u}_t,u_t))_{t\in[0,T]}$ and the terminal reward $g(X_T^u)$, and continuously update and improve his or her actions based on these observations.